-Today I made Alexis Stewart’s chocolate chip cookies and they were great!
+Today I made Alexis Stewart’s very thin, crispy chocolate chip cookies and they were great!
 In the past, the recipe didn’t work for me.
 The cookies were so thin I could barely peel them off the sheet.
 Then I read somewhere that Alexis (who started making these when she was 12) used something like 5 oz of flour per cup which is more than my usual 4.5 oz, so I adjusted the flour.
 If you don’t have a scale and are making the full batch, just add a half cup of flour to the recipe and you should be fine.

 Since I didn’t need a lot of cookies, I cut the recipe down to a 1/4 of itself and increased the proportions of salt and chocolate chips a bit.
 The cookies were very thin, but they still set up nicely and were crispy and almost toffee-like in a good way.
 The proportions are very similar to another favorite cookie recipe, but these turned out even better.

 I weighed ingredients as I measured and wrote in the weights below.
 One thing that probably contributed to the crispiness was that I really packed the brown sugar.
 Also.
 I started with cool (65 degree) butter and the cookies had nicely rounded edges.